tuupola/esp_i2c_helper/README.md

 <dt>Step 4</dt>

 <dd>
-Add the following line to the file your compnent's users will include:
+Add the following line to the file your component's users will include:

 `void xyz_i2c_locking(void* leader);`

-(where 'xyz' is the short string chosen in sep 2)
+(where 'xyz' is the short string chosen in step 2)
 </dd>
 <dt>Step 5</dt>